edelstone/edelstone.github.io/README.md

 ## Hi there 👋
-I'm Michael Edelstone, a designer living and working remotely in [San Marcos, TX, USA](https://goo.gl/maps/RF69xpHXDVu), a neat little college town located between Austin and San Antonio in the Central U.S. time zone.
-I'm originally from Pittsburgh, PA and have also lived in Flagstaff, AZ and Minneapolis, MN.
+I'm Michael Edelstone, a designer living and working remotely in [San Marcos, TX, USA](https://goo.gl/maps/RF69xpHXDVu), a neat little college town between Austin and San Antonio in the Central U.S. time zone.
+I'm originally from Pittsburgh, PA and have also lived briefly in Flagstaff, AZ and Minneapolis, MN.

 I've been a digital designer [since around 2009](https://github.com/edelstone/my-first-website).
 Before that I was a pro bicycle mechanic, and before that I worked in movie theaters and managed an independent video store.
 I went to the University of Pittsburgh and got a degree in history, which taught me how to think critically but hasn't been something I've utilized much otherwise.

-I'm a minimalist, and I have an [older dog named Chloe](https://photos.app.goo.gl/dZmnf8guXIF7MCxw1) who I go on road trips and hike with a lot.
+I'm a minimalist, an introvert, and I have an [older dog named Chloe](https://photos.app.goo.gl/dZmnf8guXIF7MCxw1) who I go on road trips and hike with a lot.
 I have a wide variety of interests and love learning, so I'm open to conversations on just about anything.
-I consider myself an introvert.

 - **My website:** [michaeledelstone.com](https://michaeledelstone.com)
 - **GitHub:** [github.com/edelstone](https://github.com/edelstone)
 - **LinkedIn:** [linkedin.com/in/edelstone](https://linkedin.com/in/edelstone)

 ## Tools I enjoy 🔧
- - **Design:** Chrome DevTools, Sketch, Zeplin, Balsamiq, InVision, paper and pencil
+ - **Design:** Chrome DevTools, Figma, Sketch, Zeplin, Balsamiq, InVision, paper and pencil
  - **Code:** HTML, CSS, Sass, SVG, Git, GitHub, the occasional UI framework
- - **Actively learning:** vanilla JavaScript, Principle, Figma
+ - **Actively learning:** React, vanilla JavaScript, Framer
  - **Productivity:** Things, Evernote, Slack, [Pinboard](https://pinboard.in/u:tsanzer)
  - **Code editor:** Atom
  - **Browser:** Chrome